zelanko/sql-docs.pt-br/docs/database-engine/availability-groups/windows/troubleshoot-primary-changes-not-reflected-on-secondary.md

 ---
-title: Determinar por que as alterações não ficam visíveis na réplica secundária de um grupo de disponibilidade – SQL Server ms.description: Troubleshoot to determine why changes occurring on a primary replica are not reflected on the secondary replica for an Always On availability group. ms.custom: ag-guide,seodec18 ms.date: 06/13/2017 ms.prod: sql ms.reviewer: ''
+title: As alterações não são visíveis na réplica do grupo de disponibilidade secundário ms.description: Troubleshoot to determine why changes occurring on a primary replica are not reflected on the secondary replica for an Always On availability group. ms.custom: seo-lt-2019 ms.date: 06/13/2017 ms.prod: sql ms.reviewer: ''